ngageoint/hootenanny/VAGRANT.md

     git submodule update
     vagrant up

-The initialization of the virtual machine will take up to an hour or so. ~~Once it is complete, uncomment the `#, group: "tomcat8"` portion of the in Vagrantfile to allow the webapp to write to shared folders.~~  The previous workaround step is no longer needed as the provision script adds vagrant and tomcat8 users to each others group.
+~~Once initialization is complete, uncomment the `#, group: "tomcat8"` portion of the in Vagrantfile to allow the webapp to write to shared folders.~~  The previous workaround step is no longer needed as the provision script adds vagrant and tomcat8 users to each others group.

 Log into the Hootenanny virtual machine: